tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/consumption/index.md

 ## Late Arriving Data

-To accommodate third party services that have delays in reporting usage, the reported the usage date  (usage report date) is set to the time at which the usage data was sent as opposed to when the actual usage took place (that is, consumption time).
+To accommodate third party services, that have delays in reporting usage, the reported usage date is set to the time at which the usage data was sent, as opposed to when the actual usage took place that is, consumption time.

  As a result, the usage will be rated for and applied to the reported time.
-In order to represent the actual consumption time, the *properties.AdditionalProperties* field will now contain two additional properties *ConsumptionBeginTime* and *ConsumptionEndTime*  that correspond to the actual consumption time window.
+In order to represent the actual consumption time, the *properties.AdditionalProperties* field will now contain two additional properties. *ConsumptionBeginTime* and *ConsumptionEndTime*  are the new fields that correspond to the actual consumption time window.

 These changes will result in a few scenarios that will need to be addressed when calling the usage details API:

- 1. **Month End Reporting**: For usage that occurred during a month but reported during the next month, customers will need to look at the *additionalProperties* field to allocate the usage to the appropriate month if needed.
+ 1. **Month End Reporting**: For usage that occurred during a month, but reported during the next month, customers will need to look at the *additionalProperties* field to assign the usage, to the appropriate month.

  2. **Query Usage details**: When querying the usage details API by a date range, the query only applies to usage report date and not the consumption time in the *additionalProperties* field.
 For customers looking to map usage details to invoices, this update does not affect the process as the invoice will process the usage based on the usage report date.
-For customers looking to map usage details to a specific calendar date/month, this update is a breaking change and for these scenarios the usage report date cannot be used  and the date that the usage occurred (that is, the consumption date) in the *additionalProperties* section must be used.
+For customers, looking to map usage details to a specific calendar date/month, this update is a breaking change and for these scenarios the usage report date cannot be used and the date that the usage occurred, in the *additionalProperties* section must be used.